 Directions

-Add the nose in between and slightly overlapping the eyes.
-Use the marker to draw a smile just below the nose.
+Let’s give him a nose by placing it right in between and slightly overlapping the bottom of the eyes.
+To complete his cheerful look, use a marker to draw a smile just below the nose.

-Take the yellow buckle and glue it to the middle of the black hat band.
+Take the yellow buckle and let your child glue it in the middle of the black band for that extra pop of color.

-Finish off by gluing the black rectangle to the middle of the yellow buckle.
+The final touch for the hat involves the black rectangle – have your child glue this to the middle of the yellow buckle.

-Take the completed hat and glue it to the cut edge of the paper plate.
+With the hat looking fantastic, it’s time to crown our leprechaun.
+Together with your child, glue the completed hat to the cut edge of the paper plate.

 For more fun, check out all of our paper plate crafts!